adriano-551/weather-api/README.md

 ## Installation ##

-After cloning the project use the following command to set up the docker image.
+After cloning the project use the following command to set up the docker images.

-`sudo bash run-docker.sh'
+`docker compose up'

 When this is done you can use the following command to run pytest from inside the docker container.